TCU jumps to big lead and holds on for 33-23 win at Baylor

 THE TAKEAWAY

-TCU: The Frogs are 0-3 at home, but have won both of their road games — trips south on I-35 to Texas and Baylor.
-TCU had a dominating defensive effort early on, including getting to Brewer on three consecutive plays after Baylor returned the opening kickoff to midfield.
-Coach Gary Patterson won’t be happy that they couldn’t maintain it throughout the game.
+TCU: The Frogs have won both of their road trips south on I-35 to Texas and Baylor.
+TCU had a dominating defensive effort early on, including getting to Brewer on three consecutive plays after Baylor returned the second-half kickoff to midfield.

 Baylor: The Bears were still out of synch on offense, starting with 21 total yards on their first 21 plays, the last in that stretch being a failed fourth-and-1 conversion with just over 12 minutes left in the first half.
 That led to a field goal that put TCU up 30-0.
 They finished with 278 total yards.
-Baylor lost one of its top defenders when Jalen Pitre was ejected because of a targeting penalty with about five minutes let in the first quarter.
+Baylor lost one of its top defenders when Jalen Pitre was ejected because of a targeting penalty with about five minutes left in the first quarter.

 UP NEXT